Skip to Content

 When the pile conditions are such that microbial activity cannot increase enough to reheat the pile, it is usually considered complete and ready for curing.

-As microbial activity decreases during the curing process, the composted materials become more stable.
+As microbial activity decreases during curing, the composted materials become more stable.
 When organic acids and decay-resistant compounds continue to decompose, they are stabilized by other processes like the formation of humic compounds and the generation of nitrate-nitrogen.

 Curing has the added benefit of introducing beneficial fungi to the pile, which helps the compost’s disease-fighting properties.

 Microbiological activity has decreased and is now operating at a lower level, resulting in the pile generating less heat and decreasing temperature.
-During the curing period, proper moisture and oxygen management are still required to maintain microbial activity.
+Proper moisture and oxygen management are still required to maintain microbial activity during the curing period.

 To avoid recontamination of the pile with weed seeds, further management is required during the curing period – it may be necessary to cover or relocate the curing piles.